vladkluev/CodeThroughArt/README.md

-# CodeThrouArt - learn how to code using fun and engaging exercises built around creation
+# CodeThroughArt - learn how to code using fun and engaging exercises built around creation

 NOTE: This is a work in progress